Fire investigation: Spoliation

-or what is also known as an "Incendiary fire."
-Firefighters are educated that the stream of their fire hose or the use of a Pike Pole can destroy evidence and efforts are made to do what is required to extinguish the fire, while not destroying clues to the fires' origin.
+or what is also known as an "incendiary fire".
+Firefighters are educated that the stream of their fire hose or the use of a pike pole can destroy evidence and efforts are made to do what is required to extinguish the fire, while not destroying clues to the fire's origin.
 By taking steps before the investigation starts, destruction of evidence can be avoided.
 Investigators are encouraged to set barriers and secure the area.
 This allows for control to be taken over the crime scene and limits the chance of an investigation being compromised.
-Investigators then document any evidence seen at the crime scene or on the victims (clothes, burns, etc.) While looking for evidence, any findings that impose a threat to evidence, such as excessive use of fire-suppressing chemicals, unusual movement of handles/knobs, and changed position of evidence should be reported.
+Investigators then document any evidence seen at the crime scene or on the victims (clothes, burns, etc.).
+While looking for evidence, any findings that impose a threat to evidence, such as excessive use of fire-suppressing chemicals, unusual movement of handles/knobs, and changed position of evidence should be reported.

 Qualification

 Investigators can receive additional certification to prove their fire investigating skills.
 The National Fire Protection Association (NFPA), through a document known as NFPA 1033, Standard for Professional Requirements for Fire Investigator, publishes minimum requirements for the knowledge skills and ability of a fire investigator.
 Principal among these is a 16-point list of areas in which a fire investigator is required to have education beyond high school level.
 The list mentions points such as using protective equipment, fire ignition, heat science, explosions, working with chemicals, investigating fires, using related technology, and reporting evidence.
 These guidelines are recommended practice but are not required by law.

 Fire scene investigators may become certified through the National Association of Fire Investigators (NAFI) or the International Association of Arson Investigators (IAAI).
 Both certification programs rely heavily on the content of NFPA 1033 and NFPA 921.
 Both also require an application process detailing the investigator's education, training, and experience, and successfully challenging a written examination.
 Certificates are valid for a period of 5 years, at which time an investigator must demonstrate continued participation in the field and a minimum amount of continuing education in order to be recertified.

 The National Association of Fire Investigators (NAFI), a professional association of fire and explosion investigators, offer several National Board Certified fire investigation certifications including: